Babumoshai Bandookbaaz: Plot

-Babu goes to the address & instinctively avoids getting stabbed from a sharp tool, unmistakenly from Phulwa.
+Babu goes to the address and instinctively avoids getting stabbed with a sharp tool, unmistakably from Phulwa.
 He is surprised to see her alive, and she also has his son.
 Then comes Banke.
-It is then revealed that Banke & Phulwa fell in love the moment they met.
-Phulwa gives Banke the contract to kill Babu.
-Babu kills Banke by tricking him into a Russian roulette styled game.
+It is then revealed that Banke and Phulwa fell in love and had sex unknowing to Babu.
+It was Phulwa who gave Banke the contract to kill Babu.
+Babu kills Banke by tricking him into a Russian roulette-styled game.
 He kills Phulwa as well for her betrayal and burns both of them on a pyre, and keeps the child.
-In the end, we see babu raising the child after pledging away from crime.
+In the end, we see Babu raising the child after pledging to stay away from crime.
 One day while going through the notebook of the child, he finds that the child has drawn a picture of a family in it (mom, dad and child).
 While looking at the picture, his eyes suddenly widen in surprise as he sees the same child approaching him with a gun held up.
-In the end, a shot is heard with the words "What goes around comes around".
+In the end, a shot is heard with the words "What goes around comes around."